 Available units: Current residences for sale range from an 1,771 sq. ft. one bedroom for close to $5.2 million to a 7,973 sq. ft.
 4 bedroom penthouse with cinematographic 360-degree views of Central Park, Hudson & East Rivers, and Downtown skyline for $63 million.
 Occupancy early 2019.

 Address: 220 Central Park South, New York, NY

 Project: Set on Central Park South between Seventh Avenue and Broadway, 220 Central Park South is one of the most promising contenders of all the buildings along the 57th Street corridor.
 It has some of the best DNA out of the bunch, but it isn't perfect either.

 First, it boasts permanently unobstructed views of Central Park from most units.
-Second, the building’s architect is the revered Robert A. M. Stern of neighboring 15 Central Park West who, also, is the architect of another ultra luxury project in the corridor, such as 520 Park Avenue.
+Second, the building’s architect is the revered Robert A. M. Stern of the neighboring 15 Central Park West Apartments (15CPW) who, also, is the architect of another ultra luxury project in the corridor, such as 520 Park Avenue.
 Stern knows how to design for the ultra-wealthy set and has had a great track record in this market segment.
 Finally, Vornado Realty Trust, the heavyweight developer and REIT, which created Bloomberg Tower (aka One Beacon Court), among countless others, is developing the building.

 220 Central Park South will have much in common with its elegant neighbor, 15 Central Park West, albeit a much more slender version of its neighbor.
 The building will feature a limestone façade, classic styling, house and tower combination, and a private car court on 58th Street.
 The building is 950 feet tall and has 100 units over 65 stories.
 The floor-plate of the building at the base (7th floor) will be 7,440 sq. ft., shrinking to 6,591 sq. ft. from the 48th to 64th floors.